 What’s new, is the July 4th headbands (Walmart $3/each) and star light up wands (Dollar Tree, three for $1) as table favors.
 For other meals over the long holiday weekend, I also picked up packages of stars and stripes decorated paper products at Dollar Tree.

 Only us gals will be wearing the headbands to the fireworks, but I hope Mr. Buzz and my sons will be willing to wave the glowing wands in the dark.
+Check out busy, extended holiday visit in a Return of Traditional Summer Activities & Family Visits.

 Will you be going to a holiday parade, picnic or fireworks display this year?